Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: The ExtEEV and its TEOs in the ground-based photometry

 \subsubsection{ASAS-SN}

-The ExtEEV was identified as a heartbeat star by Jaya19 during the search for variable stars in the All Sky Automated Survey for SuperNovae (ASAS-SN) data.
-The ASAS-SN project started in 2011 and is aimed primarily at detection of bright supernovae and other transient phenomena \citep{2014ApJ...788...48S,2017PASP..129j4502K}.
-Presently, the survey monitors the entire sky with 24 telescopes down to 18th magnitude in Sloan $g$ band\footnote{http://www.astronomy.ohio-state.edu/asassn/index.shtml}.
-We downloaded ASAS-SN $V$-band light curve of the ExtEEV from the publicly available photometric database of this project\footnote{https://asas-sn.osu.edu/photometry} \citep{2019MNRAS.485..961J}.
+The ExtEEV was identified as a heartbeat star by Jaya19 during the search for variable stars in the ASAS-SN data.
+The ASAS-SN project started in 2011 and is primarily aimed at the detection of bright supernovae and other transient phenomena \citep{2014ApJ...788...48S,2017PASP..129j4502K}.
+Presently, the survey monitors the entire sky with 24 telescopes down to 18th magnitude in the Sloan $g$ band\footnote{http://www.astronomy.ohio-state.edu/asassn/index.shtml}.
+We downloaded the ASAS-SN $V$-band light curve of the ExtEEV from the publicly available photometric database of this project\footnote{https://asas-sn.osu.edu/photometry} \citep{2019MNRAS.485..961J}.
 A few outliers were removed by means of iterative $\sigma$-clipping.
 Finally, we were left with 438 points in the light curve spread over 4 years, which is shown in Fig.~\ref{fig:all-LCs}.
 Figure \ref{fig:archival-lc+trf} presents the ASAS-SN light curve phased with the orbital period.